paperplanefactory/paperplane-photography-theme/README.md

 * toggle all unnecessary navigation information when viewing a photo;
 * sell single picture trough PayPal;
 * homepage layout adjustable to show one single random picture or a list of works;
-* navigation between images is managed using the native system that WordPress uses to manage the attachments to a post;
+* gallery navigation is managed using the native system that WordPress uses to manage the attachments to a post;
+* gallery navigation works with keyboard arrows and on mobile devices with swipe gestures;
+* every image has its own URL and a set of microdata based on [schema.org ImageObject](https://schema.org/ImageObject "schema.org ImageObject")

 ### :exclamation: How to set it up:
 * create a page and set "Home" as template;